-Oscar's interest in other cultures moving to Australia, away from his native Spain.
-You'll often spot conversation in Turkish, Russian
+Oscar's interest in other cultures led him to travel and work overseas for a decade before moving to Australia, away from his native Spain.
+You'll often spot him in the Centre's main hall at lunchtime, striking a casual conversation in Turkish, Russian or French with people over a hot meal.

 Oscar arrived in Australia last year after living for two years in Vietnam, where he was working as a commercial lawyer, helping companies develop in South-East Asia.
-He had previously worked
+He had previously worked in a similar capacity in Turkey and Bulgaria.